Minimally Factorizing the Provenance of Self-join Free Conjunctive Queries: Formal Setup

 \subsection{Boolean and Provenance formulas}

-The terms provenance and lineage are used in the literature with slightly different and not always consistent meanings.
-While lineage was originally formalized in \cite{DBLP:journals/tods/CuiWW00}, we follow the modern treatment of \emph{data provenance} as denoting a proposition formula that corresponds to the \emph{Boolean provenance semiring} of Green et al.\ \cite{GKT07-semirings}, which is the semiring of positive Boolean expressions.
+The terms provenance and lineage are used in the literature with slightly different meanings.
+While lineage was originally formalized in \cite{DBLP:journals/tods/CuiWW00}, we follow the modern treatment of \emph{data provenance} as denoting a proposition formula that corresponds to the \emph{Boolean provenance semiring} of Green et al.\ \cite{GKT07-semirings,Green:2017:SFD:3034786.3056125}, which is the commutative semiring of positive Boolean expressions $(\mathbb{B}[X], \vee, \wedge, 0, 1)$.
+We sometimes write $\vee$ as semiring-plus ($\oplus$) and $\wedge$ as times ($\otimes$).